A 5-CD plus Blu-ray “Super Deluxe” box set of Let It Be was released on October 15th, 2021 (vinyl too).

 Each of these playlists is short enough to fit on a vinyl record, so the Super Deluxe vinyl box set is 5-discs too (4 LP’s and an EP).
 The list price is $199.98.

 A 2-CD Deluxe set (below) contains the new remix, plus a disc of selected highlights from the rest of the box set.
 The list price is $24.98.
-The remixed album will also be available as a single disc or record.
+The remixed album is also available as a single disc or record.

 The never-released Get Back album (with no overdubs) that was assembled by Glyn Johns comes with a nice touch.
-Both the CD & Vinyl sets include a version of the cover that was planned for that 1969 album.
+Both the CD & Vinyl sets include the cover that was planned for that 1969 album.
+Here’s a shot of it from my box set.

 The Super Deluxe sets also include two discs of recordings from sessions and rehearsals, and a 4-track EP that includes remixes of the “Let It Be” & “Don’t Let Me Down” singles.
 The CD set also has a Blu-ray audio disc of the new remix album with 5.1/Dolby Atmos.

-The cover of the box set is very similar to the original Let It Be album cover.
+The front of the box set is very similar to the original Let It Be album cover.
+Those pictures are on the book, and are visible through four cutouts in the black cardboard case.